MIREDA-Partnership/documentation/README.md

-# documentation
+# Documentation

-Technical documentation, including harmonisation decisions, protocols and processes.
+Contains technical documentation which outline processes and protocols used during the ETL process and harmonisation decisions.